Word to PDF

 Will the PDF look exactly like my Word document?

 In most cases, yes.
-LibreOffice has excellent compatibility with Word formats and handles standard formatting, tables, and images well.
-Minor differences may appear with highly custom fonts that are not available on the server, or with advanced Word-specific features like certain SmartArt graphics.
+LibreOffice has excellent Word format compatibility and handles standard formatting, tables, and images accurately.
+Minor differences may appear with highly custom fonts not available on the server, or with advanced Word-specific features like certain SmartArt graphics or complex custom shapes.

 What Word file formats are supported?